 To be eligible to apply for HBC cover you'll need to have:

 - a contractor licence for building, trade or specialist work

 HBC cover protects your customer if you cannot complete building work or honour your warranty obligations.

-You must hold HBC cover before you start any work or take any money (including a deposit) where the:
+You must hold HBC cover of at least $340,000 before you start any work or take any money (including a deposit) for any residential home or renovation project where the:

 - work is contracted with a homeowner, owner-builder or developer

 - contract price or market cost of labour and materials is over $20,000, including GST

 Note: You do not need HBC cover if you subcontract the work from another licensed contractor.